This website’s banner image shows part of Sandarmokh (photo Ivan Zheltyakov, August 2017)

 The identity of the Party, Procuracy and NKVD officials who served on the troika or dvoika, has again become a State Secret.
 Who carried out the executions at Sandarmokh is known because, after Lavrenty Beria succeeded Nikolai Yezhov as Head of the Secret Police, several of the NKVD executioners in charge of the “special operation” at Sandarmokh were found guilty of various crimes.

-A Wikipedia entry tells the story of NKVD Captain Matveyev.
+A Wikipedia entry tells the story of one of them, NKVD Captain Matveyev.

 In the centre of the cemetery stand two crosses: an Orthodox Memorial Cross and a wooden Catholic cross erected on a granite slab with inscriptions in Russian and Polish.
 On the initiative of the Memorial Research and Education Centre in St Petersburg a monument was erected to commemorate the executed prisoners from Solovki.